Morgan Tuck: WNBA

-Tuck was drafted 3rd overall by the Connecticut Sun in the 2016 WNBA Draft.
-During her rookie season, she was a reserve for the Sun, averaging 7 points per game and 2.8 rebounds per game in 26 games with 3 starts.
+Tuck was drafted 3rd overall by the Connecticut Sun in the 2016 WNBA draft.
+During her rookie season, she was a reserve for the Sun, averaging seven points per game and 2.8 rebounds per game in 26 games with three starts.
 In a win against the Seattle Storm, she scored a career-high 20 points off the bench for the Sun.
 In the last of month of the regular season, Tuck sustained a right knee injury and was ruled out for the rest of the season.

 In 2017, Tuck made her return from her knee injury on the 2017 season home opener.
 She scored a new career-high of 21 points in the Sun's starting lineup in an 81–74 loss to the Atlanta Dream.
-After the first five-game, Tuck would be ruled for nearly two months due to a bruise on her right knee.
+After the first five games, Tuck would be ruled out for nearly two months due to a bruise on her right knee.
 She would make her return on July 12, 2017, and was moved to the bench with less playing time following the injury.
 The Sun finished as the fourth seed, making the playoffs for the first time in five years.
 They received a bye to the second round elimination game, but they were eliminated by the Phoenix Mercury in the second round.

 In 2018, Tuck would be fully healthy for the season.
 She played all 34 games for the first time in her career while taking a bench role.
 The Sun were the fourth seed in the league with a bye to the second round elimination game.
 The Sun would lose yet again to the Mercury in the second round.

 In 2019, Tuck played 33 regular season games for a Sun team that went 23–11 to clinch the second seed.
 In the second round the Sun swept the Los Angeles Sparks to advance to the finals, where they were defeated by the Washington Mystics.

 Prior to the 2020 WNBA season, Tuck was traded to the Seattle Storm, where she was reunited with her former UConn teammate, Breanna Stewart.